tomasthedev/ducopriceapi/README.md

 The specific currency can be requested via header.
 More specifications are included in the https://api.itzzztomas.xyz/api/  api documentation by swagger.

 I also have included some error handling.
 The api will return a `success` header with `false` or `true` value with additional error message if the request failed.

+## Code availability
+I will be publishing the code when the API code would be more mature

+The API is coded in node.js with express
+> I think the node.js is very lightweight and faster than flask or different python API implementions while being easy to develop and maintain